 Electric shock therapy, better known as electroconvulsive therapy, is used to treat myriad mental illnesses, including severe depression, mania, and schizophrenia.
 It is not an appropriate choice for individuals living with mental illnesses treated effectively with talk therapy or medication.

 Is Electric Shock Therapy Still Legal?

-ECT treatment is still legal, yes, for both Unilateral ECT and Bilateral ECT.
-ECT treatments are usually used when other treatment methods such as CBT therapy or medication fail.
+ECT treatment is still legal, yes, both Unilateral ECT and Bilateral ECT.
+ECT treatments are usually used when other treatment methods such as cognitive behavior therapy (CBT) or medication fail.
 ECT today is much safer and more precise than when it first gained popularity as a treatment.

 What Are The Side Effects Of Electric Shock Therapy?